athomasq/athomasq.github.io/guides/investing-guide.md

 -----

 *This concludes part 1.
 But wait, there's more!
-Here are some thoughts on investing that don't fit the sections above:*
+Here are some thoughts on investing that don't fit the sections above.*

 -----